David-Gyavi/my-persona-portfolio-project/README.md

 >    - [x] Try to submit the form with an invalid username format and verify that a relevant error message appears
 >    - [x] Try to submit the form with an invalid password format and verify that a relevant error message appears
 >    - [x] Try to submit the form with an existing username, should re-render page with relevant error message/warning
+>    - [x] Try to submit the form with all inputs valid and verify that a success message appears and user is on my contact page
+>    - [x] Be logged in and go to register page http://my-persona-portfolio-project.herokuapp.com/register should have error saying you are already registered and be on contacts page

+1. **Login Page**
+>  Go to the LogIn page: http://my-persona-portfolio-project.herokuapp.com/login
+>    - [x] Try to submit the empty form and verify that an error message about the required fields appears
+>    - [x] Try to submit the form with an invalid username format and verify that a relevant error message appears
+>    - [x] Try to submit the form with an invalid password format and verify that a relevant error message appears
+>    - [x] Try to submit the form with an non existing username, should re-render page with relevant error message/warning
->    - [x] Try to submit the form with all inputs valid and verify that a success message appears and user is on profile page
+>    - [x] Try to submit the form with all inputs valid and verify that a success message appears and user is on contact page
->    - [x] Be logged in and go to register page https://8080-tomato-boar-koh8nrgg.ws-eu18.gitpod.io/register, should have error saying you are already registered and be on contacts page
+>    - [x] Be logged in and go to register page http://my-persona-portfolio-project.herokuapp.com/login should have error saying you are already registered and be on contacts page

 ### Defect Tracking